natsoares/natsoares.github.io/_site/README.md

 # natsoares-personal-website

-This is Natalia Soares personal website in Jekyll.
+This is my personal website in Jekyll.

 ## Setup the project